redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

     - The attribute `name` in the example code above are `lang` and `style`.

-    - Attribute `name` indicates what kind of extra information you are supplying about the element's content.
-It  it should be written in lowercase.
+    - Attribute `name` indicates extra information you are supplying about the element's content.
+It should be written in lowercase.

     - The attribute `value` in the example code above are `eng-us` and `color:red`.

     - Attribute `value` is the setting for the declared attribute of `name`.
 It should be placed inside the double quotes `“ ”` .

     - Different `attributes` have different `values`.

     - Most attribute `values` are `pre-defined` or follow a stipulated format.